crickettcode/reps_for_Everyone/README.md

 ## Goal behind reps.

 The idea behind this repository is to compile a list of simple *reps* in each respective language.
 This will allow us to easily pull tested and well thought out examples for students when they need them.

+### Benefits
-This can be especially beneficial for students who need to get more comfortable looking up methods or those struggling with syntax.
-Also for students that are put on *catch-up* plans this would be a great resource for those students and would help guide them in the process of problem solving as they are becoming more comfortable with the language at hand.
+- This can be especially beneficial for students who need to get more comfortable looking up methods or those struggling with syntax.
+- For students that are put on *catch-up* plans, this would be a great resource for those students and would help guide them in the process of problem solving as they are becoming more comfortable with the language at hand.

 ### Question format